 All Grand Bay population data above are from the US Census Bureau.

 The population data for Grand Bay are from the Census' American Community Survey 2017 5-year estimates and the Census' 2017 Population Estimates.
-The demographic data for Argo, Redland, Sweet Water, and Thomasville are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
+The demographic data for Argo, Holt, Redland, and Sweet Water are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

 With 4,076 people, Grand Bay is the 135th most populated city in the state of Alabama out of 585 cities.
-But watch out, Grand Bay, because Redland with 4,030 people and Thomasville with 4,026 people are right behind you.
+But watch out, Grand Bay, because Holt with 3,955 people and Redland with 4,030 people are right behind you.

 The largest Grand Bay racial/ethnic groups are White (96.6%) followed by Black (2.6%) and Hispanic (0.5%).